Skrol29/tinybutstrong/README.md

 > [block...;_groupby **FieldName1**[ asFlags][, FieldName2[ asFlags]][, ...][ into **GroupName**]_;...]

-Where **FieldName** custom field (key) that will be used for grouping. **GroupName** - key, in which the array will be recorded. "group" by default.
+Where the paramenter **FieldName** is the custom field (key) that will be used for grouping.
+The parameter **GroupName** is the key in which the array will be written ("group" by default).

-Param **asFlags** only for array types - will be grouped by each values as by separate value
+The parameter **asFlags** implies that the elements will be grouped by each value as an individual value

 ### For example:

 PHP:

 	$block = [
 		['player' => 'Player 1',  'level' => 1],